Haunted Mansion Liberty Square Magic Kingdom

 QUEUE: Themed after the English Tudor style found in lower Hudson River Valley in New York, the stately Haunted Mansion looks down on Liberty Square.
 The queue was redesigned in early 2011 to become more interactive, and now incorporates characters that were formerly only mentioned inside the attraction along with retaining some of the original tombstones.
 As you enter the courtyard of the Haunted Mansion, you can now see, touch, hear and play with several new, interactive elements added into the queue experience.
 Your experience begins with a new story line.
 One of the main attention-grabbers is the new Decomposing Composer’s Crypt.
 The new tomb has interactive instruments that sound as weird as they look.
 CLICK HERE for more photos of the new queue.

-THE HAUNTED MANSION: When the darkly attired Cast Member invites you inside, you enter the foyer of the mansion and are greeted by your invisible host… your "Ghost Host," voiced by Paul Frees.
+THE HAUNTED MANSION: When the darkly attired Cast Member invites you inside, you enter the foyer of the mansion.
+You are greeted by your invisible host… your “Ghost Host,” voiced by Paul Frees.
 (You might recognize the voice — Frees provided the voice of characters for many animated cartoon classics, including Boris Badenov from the the Rocky & Bullwinkle Show.)
+Look over the fireplace and you will see a portrait which ages, Dorian Gray-style!

 From this room, you’ll exit to a dark passageway, where you’ll make your way to your “Doom Buggy” ride vehicle to tour the mansion.
 Synchronized speakers inside each doom buggy allow your Ghost Host to explain the supernatural scenes that unfold around you.
 Your egg-shaped vehicle glides silently through the library, conservatory, hallways, ballroom, attic and even graveyards.
 In the ballroom scene especially, note the holographic images that dance and cavort around the room.
 The ghosts appearing here are caused by a variation on an illusion known as “Pepper’s Ghost.”